achorg/ach-gatsby-site/content/news/2016/12/ach-newsletter-winter-2016/index.md

 In connection with the annual DH conference, we began approaching university presses to provide discounts for their catalogs.
 We are now working to partner with presses to offer discounts without expiration dates.
 To receive discounts, ACH members must order books through the individual Press websites.

 This is just one of the many benefits we offer to ACH members!
-Please encourage your colleagues to visit [our membership page ](http://ach.org/membership/)and join our organization.
+Please encourage your colleagues to visit [our membership page](https://members.ach.org/)and join our organization.

 </td></tr></tbody></table>